 The universal assignment action.
-In the previous section 3.1, we described already how global and local variables were represented by access- and updates functions introduced by fields in extensible records.
+In Section 3.1, we described how global and local variables are represented by access- and updates functions introduced by fields in extensible records.
 In these terms, the "lifting" to the assignment action in Circus processes is straightforward: